scDiffEq/scDiffEq/results/LARRY/README.md

 ## LARRY dataset-derived experiments

-Planned results will occupy 1-2 main figures and 2 or more supplementary figures.
+Planned results will occupy 1-2 main figures.
+The first planned main figure will focus on a the application of the model as a black-box.
+The second figure will attempt to explore the ability of the model as a means to extract network insights from the data.
+For each task, there will be 1-2 supplementary figures to better describe the results of each group of experiments.

-**Main figure**.
+**Main figure 1. black box dynamical modelling of lineage tracing data**.

 ![LARRY.mainfigure](figures/LARRY.mainfigure.png)

 ### 1. Interpolation Task